 I was really excited for this museum and then I saw them: the school groups.
 Gah!
-The bane of any serious museum go-er.
+The bane of any serious museum goer.
 I didn’t spend as much time as I would have liked in here but I just couldn’t take the children any longer!
-However, here are some of the highlight art pieces in the Capitoline Museum in Rome:
+However, I would like to highlight some of the major art pieces in the Capitoline Museum in Rome:

 My favorite piece here was the Dying Gaul.
 Again, it’s the emotion artists can portray in their work that gets me.
 They can express things that are impossible to say with words, unless you’re some amazing poet, which I am not.
 We know this statue depicts a Gaul (barbarian to the Romans) because of his long hair, mustache, and torque (metal neck-band).
 This statue also not only shows his death, but a noble death.
 His face is peaceful, contemplative, and sad.